MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

 Java Threads Creation
 ~~~~~~~~~~~~~~~~~~~~~

-The number of threads in the MicroEJ Application must to be sufficient
+The number of threads in the MicroEJ Application must be sufficient
 to support the creation of additional threads when using ``Timer`` and
 ``Thread``.
 The number of available threads can be updated in the
 launch configuration of the application.